Overview

 Does this scope require a stand-alone trade team or full project leadership?

 This scope performs best under full project leadership.
-Industrial park development organized around multi-parcel access, utility infrastructure, shell delivery, and phased market entry.
+Industrial park development in San Marcos organized around multi-parcel I-35 and Hays County access, limestone site infrastructure, EARC compliance, shell delivery, and phased market entry.
 When sitework, shell work, utilities, and support spaces are managed separately, the owner usually absorbs the gaps between them.
 A commercial or industrial general contractor keeps those interfaces on one schedule so design decisions, procurement timing, and field activity stay aligned.

 How do you keep industrial park development aligned with the overall schedule?

 We connect this scope to the full project critical path instead of tracking it as a detached workstream.
 That means permit timing, release packages, procurement exposure, and daily production are reviewed together.
-Developments come online with stronger long-term flexibility because access, services, shells, and common infrastructure are coordinated from the outset.
+Developments come online with stronger long-term flexibility because access, services, shells, and common infrastructure are coordinated from the outset — with Hays County site conditions, EARC compliance, and I-35 corridor market demand built into the phased delivery strategy.
 The result is a schedule that is easier to manage because the team can see which owner decisions and trade interfaces actually affect delivery.

 Can this work be phased if the owner needs turnover in stages?